Open to new roles

 Ship, Learn, Iterate

-The best design exists in the world and gets improved by real feedback.
-A prototype shipped to real users always beats a perfect one that never leaves Figma.
+The best design lives in the world and gets better with real feedback.
+A prototype that ships to real users always beats a perfect one stuck in Figma.

 05